 Ensures administrative support and coordination is available to implement the activities and operation of the Office of Academic Affairs; interacts daily with departments and organizations external to Academic Affairs and the university; oversees and implements the Clinical Preceptorship program for first- and second-year medical students; maintains the Academic Affairs' budget.

-Provides secretarial support for The Profession of Medicine, Case Oriented Learning, Genetics, Cell and Tissue, Healers Art, and Keystone courses; creates and edits course documents (syllabi, handouts, etc.) and maintains schedules within D2L; coordinates committee meetings and maintains minutes for those meetings; Maintains and processes records and database files; Compiles reports and studies of data analysis; Processes documents and forms for visiting students, fourth year student away rotations, etc.; Processes departmental communications and materials; Assists in small group events and exams; Serves as receptionist for Academic Affairs; back-up for facility scheduling of rooms in Building 178; secretarial support for coordinators and faculty.
+Provides secretarial support for The Profession of Medicine, Case Oriented Learning, Genetics, Cell and Tissue, and Healers Art courses; creates and edits course documents (syllabi, handouts, etc.) and maintains schedules within D2L; coordinates committee meetings and maintains minutes for those meetings; Maintains and processes records and database files; Compiles reports and studies of data analysis; Processes documents and forms for visiting students, fourth year student away rotations, etc.; Processes departmental communications and materials; Assists in small group events and exams; Serves as receptionist for Academic Affairs; back-up for facility scheduling of rooms in Building 178; secretarial support for coordinators and faculty

 Technician, Section of Medical Education / Center for Experiential Learning